irened123/irened123/README.md

 ## Hi there 👋 I'm Irene D.!

-I'm an incoming third-year Computer Science student at Boston University.
+I'm a third-year Computer Science student at Boston University.
 I am passionate about software development, artificial intelligence, machine learning, and data engineering.

 - 🔭 **I’m currently working on**: integrating AI and ML techniques into various coding projects.